sdiehl/kaleidoscope/tutorial.md

 One interesting application of this is that we can now extend the language by writing arbitrary C code to implement operations.
-For example, if create a shared library ``cbits.so``:
+For example, we create a shared library ``cbits.so``:

 ~~~~ {.cpp include="src/chapter4/cbits.c"}
 ~~~~

 Compile this with your favorite C compiler.
-We can then link this into our Haskell binary by simply including it along side the rest of the Haskell source files
+We can then link this into our Haskell binary by simply including it alongside the rest of the Haskell source files:

 ```bash
 $ ghc cbits.so --make Main.hs -o Main